oracle-terraform-modules/terraform-oci-compute-instance/README.md

 This module provides an easy way to launch compute instances with advanced settings and good practices embedded.

-On top of the compute instance capabilities, this module can also provision and attach additional Block Volumes to the instances.
+On top of the compute instance capabilities, this module can also:

+- provision and attach additional Block Volumes to the instances,
+- assign a reserved public IP, instead of using Ephemeral,
+- assign a backup policy for boot volumes

 **Please Note:**